Ak-Chin Indian Community: Reservation

 The Maricopa Reservation was established by the federal government in 1912, under President William Howard Taft, at 47600 acres in size.
 Within months the administration gave in to opposition from European-American farmers and other non-Natives and reduced the reservation to 22000 acres.
 The reservation is located in Pinal County within the Sonoran Desert, about 40 miles south of Phoenix and next to Maricopa.
 Averaging an elevation of 1186 feet, the reservation is located 37 mi south of Phoenix.
 Much of the land is good for farming, and 15000 acres are under irrigation.

 Government

 The Ak-Chin Indian Community is headquartered in Maricopa, Arizona.
-In the mid-20th century it reorganized, creating a written constitution, by-laws, and elected government, gaining federal recognition in 1961.
+In the mid-20th century, it reorganized with a newly ratified constitution, bylaws, and elected government, gaining federal recognition in 1961.

-Prior to 2017, Tribal Council Members served three-year terms, and were elected annually on a staggered basis.
-The Council elected a chairman and vice-chairman.
-Beginning with 2017 (election in Nov.
-2016), the chairman and Vice Chairman were elected at-large to serve four-year terms.
-The three Council Members will serve two-year terms.
-The November 2016 election was historic because it was the first time that Community members were able to vote directly for chairman and Vice Chairman.
-A change to the constitution was adopted in July 2016 allowing for candidates to run for a specific office and for Community members to vote specifically for the chairman and Vice Chairman in addition to Council Members.
+The chairman and vice chairman are elected by an at-large vote to serve four-year terms.
+The three council members serve two-year terms.

+The November 2016 election was historic because it was the first time that tribal citizens were able to vote directly for chairman and vice chairman.
+Previously they had been elected from among the council members.
+A constitutional amendment in 2016 allowed candidates to run for a specific office, and for tribal citizens to vote specifically for the chairman and vice chairman in addition to council members.

-As of 2022, the tribal council members and presiding officers are the following:
+As of 2025, the tribal council members and presiding officers are the following: